jupyterhub/jupyterhub/docs/source/index.rst

 research group.
 It is a multi-user **Hub** that spawns, manages, and proxies multiple instances of the single-user `Jupyter notebook`_ server.

 JupyterHub offers distributions for different use cases.
-Be sure to take a look at them before continuing with the configuration of the broad original system of `JupyterHub`_.
 As of now, you can find two main cases:

 1. `The Littlest JupyterHub <https://github.com/jupyterhub/the-littlest-jupyterhub>`__ distribution is suitable if you need a small number of users (1-100) and a single server with a simple environment.
 2. `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ allows you to deploy dynamic servers on the cloud if you need even more users.